 Pascal Amoyel piano

-Soon after he began to study piano at the Ecole Normale de Musique de Paris, aged 10, Pascal Amoyel was spotted by Georges Cziffra, with whom he studied in France and Hungary.
-At the age of 17, after a scientific Baccalauréat, he decided to devote himself entirely to music.
+At the age of 10, when he began his piano studies at the Ecole Normale de Musique de Paris (Marc André's class), he was quickly noticed by Georges Cziffra, whom he followed in France and Hungary.
+At the age of 17, after a scientific baccalaureate, he decided to devote himself entirely to music.
 At the same time as his studies, he performed improvising in the cabarets of Montmartre.
-He obtained a concert degree from the Ecole Normale de Paris, won first prizes in piano and chamber music from the Conservatoire National Supérieur de Musique de Paris (class of Jacques Rouvier and Pascal Devoyon), became a laureate of the Menuhin and Cziffra Foundations, then won First Prize at the Concours International des Jeunes Pianistes de Paris.
+He obtained a concert degree from the Ecole Normale de Paris, First Prizes in Piano and Chamber Music at the Conservatoire National Supérieur de Musique de Paris (class of Jacques Rouvier and Pascal Devoyon), became a laureate of the Menuhin and Cziffra Foundations, then won First Prize at the Concours International des Jeunes Pianistes de Paris.
 He also received advice from Daniel Blumenthal, Aldo Ciccolini, Lazar Berman, Maria Curcio, Véra Gornostaeva, Dominique Merlet, Dériré N'Kaoua, Jacqueline Landowski, Lev Naoumov.

-So began an international career that has seen him perform at the most prestigious venues: the Philharmonie in Berlin, the Muziekgebouw in Amsterdam, the Palais des Beaux-Arts in Brussels, and the Cité de la Musique and Salle Pleyel in Paris, as well as in the United States, Canada, Russia, China, Korea and so on.
+This was the beginning of an international career which led him to perform on the greatest stages: Berlin Philharmonic, Muziekgebouw in Amsterdam, Palais des Beaux-Arts in Brussels, Cité de la Musique and Salle Pleyel in Paris, the United States, Canada, Russia, China, Korea...

 His recordings, alone or with the cellist Emmanuelle Bertrand, have received the highest awards: Gramophone, Cannes Classical Awards, ffff de Télérama, Diapason d'Or de l'année, "Choc" du monde de la Musique, 10 de Classica, Grand Prix annuel de la critique allemande...